pattonsgirl/Spring2020-CEG2350/Lab03/README.md

         * Hint: If it looks unfamilar, use Google to find the common name
     * How many Gigabytes (GB) of storage do we have?

-## Part 2 - Practicing Partitions
+## Part 2 - Partitions
 1. Use `df -h`
     * How much space is used and how much space is free?
 2. Run `parted` on the disk (use the answer you found in Part 1-3)
     * How can you view the options for `parted`?
 3. The remainder of this section will deal with theorical questions since we can't go to AWS in person.
-    * There are two steps to creating partitions.
+    * There are two steps related to resizing partitions - list them .
         * Note the process to *expand* a filesystem.
         * Note the process to *shrink* a filesystem.
         * *Hint*: You can use Google, or you can look at the usage guide for `resize2fs`